rik634/Learn/DSA/DP/DP.md

 ## Steps to follow:
 1. First write the recursive solution
 2. Find out about the overlapping subproblem, then we find it’s a DP problem.

+### Steps for Recursion to memoization
+1. Declare DP array considering the size of the subproblem
+2. Check in DP array, if the value was previously computed.
+If yes, just return it.
+Otherwise go for computing the answer for it.
+3. Storing the answer in array for every subproblem computed and return it.

 ## Applications:
 1. Bellman ford algorithm (used to find the shortest path from source to destination)